-Finally, the Integrity Helpline, the Stellantis' tool for reporting concerns regarding violations of the Stellantis Code of Conduct, is available to the Company's workforce and the public at large (https://www.stellantis.com/en/company/governance/how-to-report-a-violation-of-the-code-of-conduct), by phone or web, on a 24/7 basis.
+Finally, the Integrity Helpline, the Stellantis' tool for reporting concerns regarding violations of the Code is available to the Company's workforce and the public at large at Ethics Point - Stellantis by phone or web, on a 24/7 basis.
 The Company's workforce receives appropriate training and guidance in reporting concerns through this channel, anonymously if desired.
 Each report is reviewed and when appropriate, triggers an internal investigation.
-The investigations are conducted with neutrality and respect by trained investigators in order to check and verify the facts.
-Behaviours that, after investigation, are concluded to violate the Code of Conduct can be subject to disciplinary measures that are proportional to the seriousness of the offense.
+The investigations are conducted with neutrality and respect by trained investigators to check and verify the facts.
+Behaviours that, after investigation, are concluded to violate the Code can be subject to disciplinary measures that are proportional to the seriousness of the offense.